Best VPN For Mac

 SurfShark

-• Plenty of high-speed servers
+- Plenty of high-speed servers

-• Cheaper than most of its competitors
+- Cheaper than most competitors

-• Compatible with new M1 chipsets
+- Compatible with new M1 chipsets

-• Server speeds aren't consistent
+- Server speeds aren't consistent

 SurfShark VPN was in the running for multiple categories thanks to its use of the high-speed WireGuard protocol and its thousands of servers worldwide.
-Alongside NordVPN, it's one of the only VPNs that is designed for use with Apple's new M1 chipsets.
-However, there was always a competitor that narrowly beat SurfShark in each area it excelled in.
+It's also one of the only VPNs that is designed for use with Apple's new M1 chipsets.
+Moreover, Surfshark's low price, which can be as little as $2.30 per month, beats out that of many other top VPNs.

 Proton VPN

-• Unlimited high-speed data
+- Unlimited high-speed data

-• Plenty of privacy features
+- Plenty of privacy features

-• Open source software
+- Open source software

-• Only three free servers
+- Only three free servers

-• Doesn't allow torrenting
+- Doesn't allow torrenting

-• Struggles to bypass geo-blocking
+- Struggles to bypass geo-blocking

 Proton VPN is another well-known service that almost made the cut thanks to its generous free tier.
-Unlike PrivadoVPN, there's no limit to how much high-speed data you can use, and its straightforward app design makes it easy to enjoy the benefits of one of the most secure VPN services out there, complete with its much-boasted protection by Swiss privacy laws.
+Unlike PrivadoVPN, there's no limit to how much high-speed data you can use, and its straightforward Mac app design makes it easy to enjoy the benefits of one of the most secure VPN services out there, complete with its much-boasted protection by Swiss privacy laws.

 Hide.me

-• Split tunneling on Mac
+- Split tunneling on Mac

-• Good free tier
+- Good free tier

-• Unintuitive user interface
+- Unintuitive user interface

-• Somewhat expensive
+- Somewhat expensive

-Split tunneling is the ability to send some of your device's traffic through a VPN while allowing other traffic to be sent outside of the VPN.
-This can be used to limit the bandwidth you're using over the VPN.
-It also lets you use local geo-restricted services while also accessing services that require you to be elsewhere.
+Hide.me offers a feature that few other VPNs have managed to get to work on modern Macs: split tunneling, which lets you send some of your device's traffic through a VPN while allowing other traffic to be sent outside of the VPN.
+This can be used to limit the bandwidth you're using over the VPN and to access geo-restricted content while also accessing services that require you to be elsewhere.

 VPN For Mac Guide